Central Bank of Iraq

-The Central Bank of Iraq (CBI; البنك المركزي العراقي) is a monetary authority established in 1947, shortly after the end of the British occupation of Iraq.
+The Central Bank of Iraq (CBI; البنك المركزي العراقي) is a monetary authority established in 1947.
 The CBI's primary objectives are to ensure domestic price stability and foster a stable competitive market based financial system.

 History

 After World War I and the dissolution of the Ottoman Empire, Iraq's monetary system was administered by the British Mandate of Mesopotamia until 1931, when the Iraq Currency Board was established in London to issue the new Iraqi dinar and maintain its reserves.
 The Iraq Currency Board pursued a "conservative monetary policy, maintaining very high reserves behind the dinar", which was "further strengthened by its link to the British pound".

-In 1949, the currency board was replaced by the National Bank of Iraq, which had been founded two years before on 16 November 1947.
-The National Bank of Iraq became the Central Bank of Iraq in 1956.
+In 1947, the National Bank of Iraq (today the Central Bank of Iraq) was established.
+Two years later, in 1949, the Iraq Currency Board was dissolved and officially replaced by the National Bank of Iraq after the latter began to formally issue the Iraqi currency.
 Since switching over to its own central bank, the Iraqi monetary system was "replete with mismanagement, coercive stop-gap measures, and the production of an unstable, unreliable currency which ha[d] not been tradeable on the international market for [many] years".
 Saddam Hussein wielded monetary and the dinar as "a powerful instrument of repression".

 Beginning on 18 March 2003 (the day before United States forces entered Baghdad as part of the 2003 invasion of Iraq), nearly US$1 billion was stolen from the Central Bank of Iraq.
-That month, a handwritten note signed by Saddam Hussein surfaced, ordering $920 million to be withdrawn and given to his son Qusay Hussein.
+That month, a handwritten note signed by Saddam Hussein surfaced, ordering $910 million to be withdrawn and given to his son Qusay Hussein.
 Bank officials state that Qusay and another unidentified man oversaw the cash, boxes of $100 bills secured with stamped seals known as security money, being loaded into trucks and trailers during a five-hour operation.
-This was considered the largest bank heist in history until 2011.
+This was considered the largest bank heist in history until 2010.
 Qusay Hussein was later killed by the U.S. 101st Airborne Division in a battle.

 U.S. Department of the Treasury and Coalition Provisional Authority inspectors discovered the bank in ruins after the Battle of Baghdad and mass looting after the invasion.
 After the fall of Saddam Hussein's government, the Central Bank of Iraq was established as Iraq's independent central bank by the Central Bank of Iraq Law 2004, with authorised capital of 100 billion dinars.
 According to the law, 100% of the bank's capital stock would be held by the State and would not be transferable.